Chapter 10. Registered Education Savings plan provider user guide – Post-secondary education and education assistance payment

 Before making an EAP, the promoter is responsible for confirming that the beneficiary qualifies.
 To do so, they must obtain proof of enrolment at a post‑secondary educational institution in one of the following programs:

 For more information, refer to 10.1.1.
 Qualifying educational programs – Full‑time studies and 10.1.2.
-Specified educational programs – Part‑time studies earlier in this chapter.
+Specified educational programs – Part‑time studies.

 For more information, refer to 10.5.
-Processing an EAP request, 6 month grace period later in this chapter.
+Processing an EAP request, 6-month grace period.

 A promoter is not required to obtain receipts from a beneficiary as proof of expenses before making an EAP.
-The promoter determines whether the:
+The promoter determines whether:

-On August 12, 2008, a yearly EAP threshold of $20,000, indexed annually based on the Consumer Price Index was established by the CRA to:
+On August 12, 2008, a yearly EAP threshold of $20,000, indexed annually based on the Consumer Price Index was established by the CRA to assist promoters in determining the reasonableness of an EAP request.

 The CRA will not question legitimate EAP requests below the established annual EAP threshold.
 Nor will the promoters be expected to assess the reasonableness of each expense item, as long as the conditions permitting an EAP are met.

-For more information, refer to the following CRA web page: RESP Bulletin No. 1R2.
+For more information on annual EAP thresholds, refer to the following CRA web page: RESP Bulletin No. 1R3.

 The Association of Registrars of the Universities and Colleges of Canada (ARUCC) provides access to the approved Verification of Enrolment Form.
 The form may be used by Canadian universities and colleges to provide their students with the verification of enrolment information needed when requesting an EAP.